brashrebel/wp-activity/readme.txt

 - post edition
 - new link

 Users can see what other members do in the blog.
 Great for multi-users blogs or community blogs.
+There is also an activity RSS feed.

 Users who don't want to appear can hide their events from profile.
-In that case, user events are not stored in database.
+In that case, this user activity is not stored in database.

 French translation included.